bcornelusse/ELEN0445-microgrids/architectures.md

 ---

 ## AC grids

 - Most microgrids are AC
 - Most microgrids are three-phase!
  - Equipments in general require less components per unit of power transferred
  - Easy to generate a rotating field for motors
- - three-phase power transfer is a constant expression (if the phases are balanced)
+ - (Three-phase power transfer is a constant expression (if the phases are balanced))

----

-## Do I insert the slide on 3 phase power?

 ---